 When Paddy Walker had arrived by sled across the ice from Goderich early in the spring of 1850, there already existed a settlement of sorts at the mouth of the river.
 In 1848 Allan Cameron and William Withers had landed by ship at the site of the modern-day town, in that part of Upper Canada known only as the Queen's Bush, and founded a community called Penetangore (from the Indian word meaning, "the river with sand on one side").
 The Queen's Bush was the large tract of Crown land, roughly where Bruce, Grey and Durham counties exist today, that had been assembled by Britain through successive Indian treaties in the early 1800's.
 By mid-century it was in the interests of the British colonial authorities to initiate settlement of this densely wooded region and inexpensive land grants were readily available to thousands of new settlers willing to travel to the area.
 Paddy, a native of Sligo, Ireland, arrived with his wife, Jane and seven sons.
 Testimony to his aggressive spirit and business acumen, Paddy soon built his hotel realizing that the hundreds of new settlers arriving after him would need interim lodgings while their own homes were being built.
 Situated at the mouth of the natural harbour and with so few roads yet built, Walker House would be at the very epicenter of commercial activity in this area.

 The historical building was severely damaged and sat empty, exposed to the elements for three years.
-As rumours grew that the municipality was considering demolishing it out concern for public safety, a groundswell of interested community members came forward, forming a non-profit, charitable organization, The Paddy Walker Heritage Society and bought Walker House from Mrs. Gairns in 1998.
-Restoration work, largely through volunteer labour as donated funding allowed, began in 1999 and is nearing completion in time for Reunion 2008.
-Once completed, Walker House will serve Kincardine and the surrounding region as a heritage centre providing exhibits, programmes and hosting events that interpret local history.
+As rumours grew that the municipality was considering demolishing it out of concern for public safety, a groundswell of interested community members came forward, forming a non-profit, charitable organization, The Paddy Walker Heritage Society and bought Walker House from Mrs. Gairns in 1998.
+Restoration work, largely through volunteer labour as donated funding allowed, began in 1999 and was completed in time for Reunion 2008.
+Since then, Walker House has served Kincardine and the surrounding region as a heritage centred, hosting events that interpret local history and providing exhibits and programmes.

 A Description of Kincardine Village Taken from The County of Bruce Directory, 1867